somecallmejosh/ux-engineering-portfolio/content/blog/cross-functional-team-collaboration.md

 ## The Real Takeaway
 Cross-functional collaboration isn't just about shipping on time or keeping the peace between teams.
 It's about creating an environment where people feel heard, respected, and genuinely part of the outcome.

-Because when designers, engineers, and product folks all care about the same thing&mdash;and they trust each other enough to say, "Hey, let's figure this out together"&mdash;really good things tend to happen.
+Because when designers, engineers, and product folks all care about the same thing, and they trust each other enough to say, "Hey, let's figure this out together", really good things tend to happen.

 And the user?
 They usually end up noticing, too.